edouardfouche/edouardfouche.github.io/_posts/2017-07-17-Public-Transport-Display-on-Raspberry-Pi.markdown

 .......
 ```

+If you add more trips, it will alternatively display each of them.
+The information is refreshed after a number of seconds (by default 45 seconds).

-To make it look nice on the touchscreen, I changed the police to `DejaVu Sans Mono Book` with size 17 and changed the default dimensions of the terminal.
+To make it look better on the touchscreen, I changed the police to `DejaVu Sans Mono Book` with size 17 and changed the default dimensions of the terminal.
 To do so, just add the following line in the file `/usr/share/raspi-ui-overrides/applications/lxterminal.desktop`

 ```bash
 Exec=lxtermnal --geometry=37x15
 ```

+At first I considered not having a GUI on the Touchscreen, and simply start the program in the console, but then I would not be able to shutdown the Raspberry Pi from the touchscreen anymore.

 My friend Daniel is doing something similar, with a much fancier design, you can check it out [here][sancho].